Cybersecurity / Networking

 Computer Systems 2: Students will expand on the skill gained in Computer Systems 1.
 They discover

 and install common operating systems and their purposes.
-This course will introduce the importance of
+This course also focuses on software

 troubleshooting and operational procedures.

-purpose of network technologies.
+and purpose of network technologies.

 Cyber Forensics: This course will cover the fundamentals of computer forensics and investigations.